-We have traveled to over 20 states this year, and to our surprise on this trip to Hawaii, it was torture not to have enough opportunity to create incredible photography besides sunrise and sunsets.
+We have traveled to over 20 states this year.
+To our surprise, on this trip to Hawaii, it was torture not to have enough opportunity to create incredible photography besides sunrise and sunsets.
 We walked around two islands for ten days saying, “Beach and sand!
 Beach and sand!”
 There is nothing dynamic about the beach and sand.
 There were a few okay spots.
-We actually called to ask the airlines to get us out of there, but it was Christmas week.
+We called to ask the airlines to get us out of there, but it was Christmas week.
 The cost to change things was astronomical.
 We will never again return.
-The Road to Hana could have been good, but in December on this side of the island is where the constant downpours are in the winter months.
+The Road to Hana could have been good, but in December on this side of the island, the constant downpours are in the winter months.
 We even got stuck in the mud at Jaws.
 Extreme disappointment.
 That spot we believe could have been fabulous, but when the rain came, a young man got our tuck that was stuck in the mud on the side of the road out.
 We have two spots for you below because there aren’t any incredible jaw-dropping opportunities, just so so, blah, humdrum places all the way around besides those few spots.

 This was one of the most valuable lessons we learned in travel photography and part of the fuel for our fire to scope out locations and disclose to the world what to expect before you go.

-If you go here during the milky way season that would completely save the day!!
+If you go here during the milky way season, that would ultimately save the day!!
 Milky Way here will be outstanding so if you must go, go in the season.